OBOFoundry/OBOFoundry.github.io/community/microbial.md

 There are a number of ontologies for describing microbial phenotypes, such as [MICRO](https://obofoundry.org/ontology/micro) and [OMP](https://obofoundry.org/ontology/omp)

 For functional annotation of microbial genes, the [GO](https://obofoundry.org/ontology/go) is the recommended OBO ontology.

+The [Genome Standards Consortium](http://gensc.org/) (GSC) coordinates the usage of many of these ontologies through minimal information standards such as the [MIxS](http://gensc.org/mixs/)